NOTE: This is NOT a complete list, and it’s very important to provide ICS with a complete list of any of the following substances that you’re taking:

 - Over the counter medications

 When metabolized by the liver, Ibogaine gets converted into its metabolite 12-hydroxyibogamine (noribogaine).
 Metabolism of ibogaine occurs mainly through two (or more) enzymes catalyzed by cytochrome P4502D6 (CYP2D6).
 The CYP2D6 enzymes are used to metabolize many medications, certain supplements, and as well foods.
-When combined with ibogaine the following medications listed can prolong QT intervals, cardiac arrhythmias, and other negative effects.
+When combined with ibogaine the following medications listed can prolong QT intervals, cause cardiac arrhythmias, and cause other negative effects.